In this post, I’m going to share how to estimate the amount of time it takes to build an app.

 Remember that the time required to build an app varies, so it’s also possible for the timeline to be out of the range we provided.

-However, we recommend keeping it within six months or you might be over-building.
+However, we recommend keeping the app development timeline within six months or you might be over-building your app.

 There are many factors and other considerations to keep in mind but the framework provided in this post should be enough to get you started.